Azure/Metrics-Advisor-for-Equipment.github.io/docs/07-Configure alerts an get notifications using a hook.md

 # ⭐Configuring alerts and getting notifications using a hook

 After an anomaly is detected by Metrics Advisor for equipment, an alert notification will be triggered based on alert setting using a hook.
 An alert setting can be used with multiple detection configurations, various parameters are available to customize your alert rule.

 ## 1. Create a hook

-Currently, Metrics Advisor for equipment supports only one type of hooks: **Web hook.**
+Currently, Metrics Advisor for equipment supports only one type of hook: **Web hook.**

-A web hook is the entry point for all the information available from the Metrics Advisor service, and calls a user-provided api when an alert is triggered.
+A web hook is the entry point for all the information available from the Metrics Advisor service, and calls a user-provided API when an alert is triggered.
 All alerts can be sent through a web hook.

 ![image](https://user-images.githubusercontent.com/36343326/176588851-4f6c3e5c-dfb7-4500-854b-07552cfb0689.png)

 To create a web hook, you will need to add the following information:
 ![image](https://user-images.githubusercontent.com/36343326/176589224-644b7bf0-565f-4c38-aa7d-53ae9929aa98.png)